Vicente118/ft_malloc/README.md

   - SMALL: allocations up to 16 KiB
   - LARGE: allocations larger than SMALL
 - Zones are obtained from the kernel with mmap.
 TINY and SMALL zones contain many blocks; LARGE allocations get their own dedicated mapping.
-- Every user allocation resides in a block preceded by a small header that tracks size, allocation status, and links to neighboring blocks.
-Blocks inside a zone form a doubly linked list.
 - A global doubly linked list chains all zones.
 A single global mutex protects all allocator operations to provide thread safety.
 - All returned pointers are 16-byte aligned, matching common ABI requirements on 64-bit systems.